statistikZH/statbot/documentation/03_Setup_Google_Colab.md

-# Setup Google Collab
+# Setup Google Colab

-Here we are going to describe how to set up a work environment for you.
+There are two ways for you to work on this project

 ### a) Work with Google Colab